izikeros/blog/content/posts/posts/2022-09-12-automated-trend-detection-and-segmentation.md

 ```

 ![segmentation example](/images/trend_segmentation/screenshoot_1.jpg)
-Figure 1.
-Visualization of the signal segmentation based on the trend.
+**Figure 2.
+Visualization of the signal segmentation based on the trend.**

 You can inspect details about each segment (e.g. positive value for slope indicates an up-trend and a negative down-trend).
 To see info about the segment with index `3`: